WiLL75G/soc-ai-era-detection-lab/day2-prompt-injection/README.md

-# Day 2 Prompt Injection Detection in Application Logs
+# Prompt Injection Detection in Application Logs

 ## Incident Summary
 An attacker exploited an enterprise AI assistant by injecting malicious